Enterprise-CMCS/eAPD/README.md

 # CMS eAPD app

-This project aims to create a user-friendly, modern product to allow states to submit their Medicaid APD information to CMS easily and help CMS analysts review requests more efficiently.
+This project aims to create a user-friendly, modern product to streamline the creation, submission, review, and approval of Medicaid APDs and their associated contract documents.
 It is currently limited to HITECH but may potentially be expanded to other Medicaid programs in the future.

 ## Developing